 BMW promises something a little more abstract.
 Can they really deliver the ultimate driving machine?
-There’s plenty of other car manufactures that feel they provide the best in class.
+There are plenty of other car manufacturers that feel they provide the best in class.
 Tesla is combining performance with an electric card.
 Mercedes promises performance and luxury, as do many other brands.
 It’s subjective.

 (Copyright © MMXVI, Shep Hyken)